harveyr/SublimeHgComber/README.md

 SublimeHgComber
 ==================

 Sublime plugin to allow viewing and grepping of mercurial logs.
-Brand new, working but not finished.
+Brand new.
+Working but not finished.